Collaborative pedagogy: Crossing socioeconomic boundaries

-As counter intuitive to university culture and community
+Counterintuitive to university culture and community

 A critique of collaborative pedagogy is that it juxtaposes the individual work production valued within the university.
-In “The Idea of Community in the Study of Writing,” Joseph Harris echoes Bruffee’s sentiments that the community and individual work at cross-purposes within the university setting.
-He claims that although the term "collaborative" usually connotes a positive sense of belonging, community in reality often creates an “us versus them” mentality, and also creating a dichotomy between individual and group, or in this case, student versus university.
-He wonders, “If to enter the academic community a student must ‘learn to speak our language’ [in reference to David Bartholomae’s “Inventing the University”], and become accustomed and reconciled to our ways of doing things with words, then how exactly is she to do this?”.
+In "The Idea of Community in the Study of Writing", Joseph Harris echoes Bruffee's sentiments that the community and individual work at cross-purposes within the university setting.
+He claims that although the term "collaborative" usually connotes a positive sense of belonging, community in reality often creates an "us versus them" mentality, and also creating a dichotomy between individual and group, or in this case, student versus university.
+He wonders, "If to enter the academic community a student must 'learn to speak our language' [in reference to David Bartholomae's "Inventing the University"], and become accustomed and reconciled to our ways of doing things with words, then how exactly is she to do this?"
 Issues of inclusion, exclusion, community, and individual relate to collaborative pedagogy, because first-year composition instructors struggle to promote critical thinking and collaborative learning, while also meeting the demands of college-level writing.
 Harris does not provide much consolation to this problem, except to say that students need to learn to navigate the complexities of individual and community identity.